fsdelcast/ist722dbt/Final Project Documentation/Project Document.md

 4. FudgeFlix Reviews:

-Management wants to create an analysis of ratings by account, state, city, movie title, release year, Blu-ray available and title rating.
+Management wants to create an analysis of ratings by account, state, city, movie title, release year, Blu-ray available, and title rating.

 ## Business Processes

 We will model the following business processes
 1. FudgeMart Sales Order:

-FudgeMart sells products to customers, these products have a department which is the combination of similar products and each product also has a provider or vendor.
+FudgeMart sells products to customers, these products have a department which is the combination of similar products, and each product also has a provider or vendor.
 Finally, one sale will be represented as one order and each order can have several lines or products with their respective quantity.

 2. FudgeFlix Revenue: